That-Madman/FTC-INTO-THE-DEEP/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 their own team module with their own code that they maintain themselves.

 In this situation, you might wish to clone the TeamCode module, once for each of these teams.
-Each of the clones would then appear along side each other in the Emacs module list, together with the FtcRobotController module (and the original TeamCode module).
+Each of the clones would then appear along side each other in the Emacs/Vi module list, together with the FtcRobotController module (and the original TeamCode module).

 Selective Team phones can then be programmed by selecting the desired Module from the pulldown list prior to clicking to the green Run arrow.

 Warning:  This is not for the inexperienced Software developer.
-You will need to be comfortable with File manipulations and managing Emacs Modules.
+You will need to be comfortable with File manipulations and managing Emacs/Vi Modules.
-These changes are performed OUTSIDE of Emacs, so close Emacss before you do this.
+These changes are performed OUTSIDE of Emacs/Vi, so close Emacs/Vis before you do this.

 Also..
 Make a full project backup before you start this >:(